Academic Catalog

 The Integrative Core Curriculum (ICC) is Ithaca College’s liberal education program, which contributes, along with students’ curricular experiences in the major, elective offerings, and out-of-class experiences, to achieving the College’s expectation that Ithaca College graduates should become integrative thinkers, critical and analytical problem solvers, and reflective learners.
 To achieve these expectations, students completing the ICC will:

-1. Address a topic, issue, problem area, or human challenge using a combination of concepts, theories, and/or methods from multiple perspectives or fields of study;
+1. Address topics, issues, problem areas, or human challenges using a combination of concepts, theories, and/or methods from multiple perspectives or fields of study;

 2. Apply concepts, theories, methods, or skills to analyze new questions or complex problems; and